-If you are interested in attending the School but are in need of reasonable accommodations, you should schedule an appointment with the Director.
+If you are interested in attending the School but need reasonable accommodations, you should schedule an appointment with the Director.
 At this meeting, we will discuss the nature of the reported disability and its impact on learning.
 We will also discuss the process of receiving reasonable accommodations at the School, and the types of accommodations available.